newjersey/navigator.business.nj.gov/content/src/roadmaps/tasks/bank-account.md

 name: Open a Business Bank Account
 id: bank-account
 ---
-A business bank account is meant to separate your business finances from your personal expenses to keep accurate, organized accounting records for tax purposes and business operations.
-Some legal entities, like an LLC, will require all partners present to open a bank account.
+A business bank account is meant to separate your business finances from your personal expenses with the purpose of keeping accurate, organized accounting records for tax purposes and business operations.

 ### Application Needs